 The grant conditions are listed on your agency's Award Document.
 By accepting this grant, you are obtaining federal funds from the U.S. DOJ, Office of Community Oriented Policing Services (COPS Office).
 As part of that agreement, your agency acknowledges that it will comply with these conditions (and, if applicable, additional special conditions specific to your agency).
 The section that follows describes in detail each of the award conditions, the rationale, and the implications.
 It also addresses many frequently asked questions.
-If you have additional questions concerning any of these grant conditions, please contact your COPS GPS at 800.421.6770.
+If you have additional questions concerning any of these grant conditions, please contact your COPS GPS at 800-421-6770.

-In limited circumstances, your award may be subject to special conditions that prevent your agency from drawing down or accessing grant funds until the special conditions are satisfied.
-Any special conditions will be included with your award package.
-However, if you have questions about the special conditions, please call your COPS Grant Program Specialist (GPS) at 800.421.6770.
+In limited circumstances, your award may be subject to special conditions that prevent your agency from drawing down or accessing grant funds until the special conditions are satisfied as determined by the COPS Office.
+Any special conditions will be included with your award, which may be accessed at www.cops.usdoj.gov via the Account Access link.
+However, if you have questions about the special conditions, please call your COPS Grant Program Specialist at 800-421-6770.